 The business has received much more attention since the spin-off.
 In the international segment, margins were historically very low and even negative.
 However, over the last few years management has improved their operations through exiting businesses, restructuring, and making internal investments as well as acquisitions.
 They have also benefitted from favorable end markets.
 This has resulted in a massive improvement in the EMEIA segment margins as well as the overall margins.

 When an enterprise is comprised of many different segments and subsegments, it is difficult to align these employees’ incentives (revenue growth, earnings growth, ROIC, cash flow, working capital, etc) and rewards (cash bonuses, option grants, etc).
 This is because many of the factors that impact the incentive metrics are completely outside of an employee’s control.

-For instance, if the business an employee manages only contributes ~20% of the overall company’s profits, then the other businesses will have a much larger impact on the overall company’s financial metrics and bonus payouts.
+For instance, if an employee manages a business that only contributes ~20% of the overall company’s profits, then the other businesses will have a much larger impact on the overall company’s financial metrics and bonus payouts.
 Thus, the employee might not be properly rewarded for driving growth and efficiencies.

 Similarly, the stock they receive (and could be required to own) will be driven more by the performance of the other business segments rather than the business they can directly impact.
 If the subsidiary is spun-off, then it will be much easier to align incentives.

 Howard Hughes was spun-off from General Growth Properties in 2010.
 Around the time of the spin-off their new CEO, David Weinreb, spent $15 million of his own money to purchase warrants to acquire over 2.3 million shares.
 In many ways, this was a negative sign-on bonus to join the company but highly incentivized him to increase the per share value of the company.